Skip to main content

 Don’t

-• Commit keys to version control
+• Commit credentials to version control

-• Log API keys in application logs
+• Log credentials in application logs

-• Store keys in frontend JavaScript
+• Store credentials in frontend JavaScript

 # .env (never commit this file)